Swiss eye more steps to quell franc rise

 "The excessive liquidity in the franc is increasingly growing through our measures and the holding of francs is becoming increasingly unattractive," Jordan said.

-But analysts doubt that the imposition of some sort of charge in return for holding assets in francs would deter investors if a global stock market sell-off continues.
+But analysts were sceptical that the imposition of official negative rates on banks, who would then charge customers in return to hold their assets, would deter investors if a global stock market sell-off continues.

-"Should the U.S. or Europe trigger another round of safe haven flow the marginal deposit fee will not deter investors from accumulating francs."
+"Should the US or Europe trigger another round of safe haven flow the marginal deposit fee will not deter investors from accumulating CHF."

+The franc fell 1.4 percent against the euro on Thursday to trade at 1.045 per euro and was down 0.9 percent against the dollar at 0.7339 at 0755 GMT (8.55 a.m.
+British time) as investors hunting bargains piled into riskier assets after further sharp falls on Wednesday.

-In a separate interview with newspaper Le Temps, SNB Board Member Jean-Pierre Danthine said the central bank was not excluding any option including interventions or negative interest rates on offshore deposits.
+In a separate interview with newspaper Le Temps, SNB Board Member Jean-Pierre Danthine discussed measures such as the possibility of negative interest rates on offshore deposits.

 Swiss exports have held up remarkably well despite the strong franc but the dramatic franc jump in recent weeks casts doubt on the SNB's June forecast for 2011 growth of 2 percent.